RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 6. Set Data Out Port to: `5300`
 7. Set Data Out Packet Format to: `Car Dash`

+# Le Mans Ultimate
+1. Open the installation folder of Le Mans Ultimate
+2. Go to `Plugins`
+3. Download the shared memory plugin https://www.mediafire.com/file/s6ojcr9zrs6q9ls/rf2_sm_tools_3.7.15.1.zip/file
+4. Open the downloaded zip file and look for the `rFactor2SharedMemoryMapPlugin64.dll`
+5. Extract that .dll file to the folder you've opened
+6. Launch the game and exit it
+7. Open the installation folder of Le Mans Ultimate
+8. Go to `UserData\player`
+9. Open `CustomPluginVariables.json` with a text editor like notepad
+10. If you see anything else than `null` as text in this file go to step 11.
+Else please read: https://community.lemansultimate.com/index.php?threads/shared-memory-plugin-not-loading.3705/#post-24870 and install the C++ redistributable(https://aka.ms/highdpimfc2013x64enu).
+Then launch and exit the game.
+11. Set the rFactor2SharedMemoryMapPlugin64.dll to `" Enabled": 1,` and Save.

 # Project Motor Racing
 1. Start Project Motor Racing
 2. Go to Options (X on keyboard)